 As an example, a cadence could be set up to have 14 sales touchpoints over a 30-day period.

 In a cadence, the sales touchpoints can be split up by delivery methods – like email, phone call, and social touch.
-And based on how sophisticated your inbound lead process is, you could have your cadences split up by campaigns, persona, industry, and more.
+Based on how sophisticated your inbound lead process is, you could have your cadences split up by campaigns, persona, industry, and more.

-Think of a cadence as the full set of interactions you want your rep to do in the case that a lead doesn’t reply to them immediately.
+Think of a cadence as the full set of interactions you want your rep to do if a lead doesn’t reply to them immediately.
 How much effort do you want them to put in, and what does that effort look like?

 Why is cadence compliance important to Sales and Marketing alignment?